Nostalgia – it’s delicate, but potent.

 Despite their terminal loneliness, Don Draper, Peggy Olson and Pete Campbell have a lot more in common than they care to admit because they choose to share more mutual secrets than truths – but this is what makes their particular relationship the closest thing to family, for better or for worse.

-By this point, Don and Peggy have been at odds with each other for so long that we cannot remember the last time they exchanged a genuine smile, but Pete’s return to Manhattan seems to be the turning of the tide, in terms of rebuilding their undeniable but head-scratchingly complex bond.
+By this point, Don and Peggy have been at odds for so long that we cannot remember the last time they exchanged a genuine smile, but Pete’s return to Manhattan seems to be the turning of the tide, especially in terms of rebuilding their undeniable but head-scratchingly complex bond.

 After reluctantly working on the Burger Chef campaign together, the two characters start to restore their connection, and as the night goes on, they open up about their parallel insecurities, both agreeing that the perfect, nuclear family does not exist.